kivy/kivy/doc/sources/installation/installation-windows.rst

      python -m pip install --upgrade pip wheel setuptools

 #.
 Get the compiler.
-   The *Visual Studio build tools* are required, they are available for free.
+   The *Visual Studio Build Tools* are required, they are available for free.

    You can either download and install the complete *Visual Studio IDE*, which contains the build tools, or alternatively just the build tools.